atredennick/esa_data_viz_2015/README.md

 devtools::install_github("rWBclimate", "ropensci")
 ```

 You will want to copy and paste the above into the "Console" of RStudio, like below.
-After copying and pasting, simply hit <Enter>, and you will see a bunch of text letting you know that they are being installed.
+After copying and pasting, simply hit 'enter', and you will see a bunch of text letting you know that they are being installed.

 ![](cp_code.png)